paulktngmail/react-admin/DPNET10_README.md

 # DPNET-10 Admin Dashboard

-This admin dashboard provides comprehensive tools for managing the DPNET-10 token on the Solana blockchain, including token management, whitelist management, and testing tools.
+This admin dashboard provides comprehensive tools for managing the DPNET-10 token presale on the Solana blockchain, including presale overview, presale management, whitelist management, and testing tools.

 ## Features

+- **Presale Overview**: View key presale metrics including total supply, tokens sold (for SOL and Fiat), transaction count, and real-time countdown timer.
+Extend presale time as needed.
-- **Token Management**: View token information, transfer tokens, mint new tokens, and burn tokens.
+- **Presale Management**: View token information, transfer tokens, mint new tokens, burn tokens, control presale parameters (pause/resume, start/end time, purchase limits), and withdraw unsold tokens.
-- **Whitelist Management**: Add users to the whitelist individually or in bulk, and manage the whitelist.
+- **Whitelist Management**: Add users to the whitelist individually or in bulk with email addresses, search by wallet address or email, multi-select and bulk remove users, and manage the whitelist.
 - **Testing Tools**: Run comprehensive tests for the DPNET-10 token, DynamoDB integration, RDS integration, and Solana blockchain integration.
 - **AWS Integration**: Store data in DynamoDB (for wallet addresses, transactions, and metadata) and RDS (for relational data).
-- **Solana Integration**: Interact with the Solana blockchain for token operations.
+- **Solana Integration**: Interact with the Solana blockchain for presale and token operations.

 ## Project Structure